 There are a number of pests and diseases that can affect garlic.
 Some occur frequently, while others are rarely seen in British Columbia.
 The most common pests include, bulb and stem nematode, Fusarium basal plate rot, Penicillium mould, and viruses.

 Fusarium Basal Plate Rot

 Fusarium basal plate rot attacks the basal plate region of the bulb and roots.
-This soil-borne pathogen invades the roots, resulting in empty, tan-colored, non-functional roots, while the basal plate region may develop a pinkish-brown growth of mycelium.
+This soil-borne pathogen invades the roots, resulting in empty, tan-coloured, non-functional roots, while the basal plate region may develop a pinkish-brown growth of mycelium.
 Above-ground symptoms include yellowing of the leaf tips and dieback of the shoot during the spring.
 Warm soil temperatures and high soil moisture promote disease development.
 Since the organism survives as dormant spores in the soil or on plant residue, rotate with non-allium crops.